-Since I find myself in a hot climate (Indonesia) and my trip includes various other hot climates (Cambodia, Thailand and Vietnam), I’ve decided to try and put together a guide and various tips I’ve learnt about dealing and coping with diabetes in the heat and sunshine.
+I always find myself in hot destinations, Vietnam, Thailand, Cambodia, and more.
+I’ve decided to try and put together a guide and various tips I’ve learnt about dealing and coping with diabetes in the heat in the sunshine.

 Remember that hot tubs, saunas, blue lagoons, hot springs etc, can all affect your blood sugar.
 Whilst the sun may not be directly on you, the humidity and heat will have the same effect in dragging your blood sugars into a hypo.
 If i find myself chilling in a hot spring and I am slipping low I usually sip on a can of sprite or something similar.

-Have you got any other tips for managing your diabetes in the heat?
+Have you got any other tips for managing your diabetes in the heat and hot weather?
 Then comment below!